Dual SIM iPhones: Leaks Suggest Apple’s New Phones Have Dual SIM Card Support

 Android phones have long supported dual SIM cards.
 The feature allows users to easily switch between carriers without the need to swap out the SIM cards.
 Dual sim phones offer convenience for those who travel internationally since these handsets allow them to keep two numbers active all at once.

-Dual-sim devices may be uncommon in developed countries such as Canada, the United States and Australia, but they are popular in Malaysia, India, Brazil, Egypt and Nigeria, according to Device Atlas.
+Dual-sim devices may be uncommon in developed countries such as Canada, the United States, and Australia, but they are popular in Malaysia, India, Brazil, Egypt, and Nigeria, according to Device Atlas.